 The Xw user plane interface (Xw-U) is defined between eNB and WT.
 The Xw-U interface provides non guaranteed delivery of user plane PDUs.
 The transport layer for data over Xw-U is built on IP transport and GTP-U over UDP over IP is used to transport the data streams.
 The Xw-U interface supports the flow control function based on feedback from WT.

+Editor's note It is FFS whether the feedback can be alternatively provided by the UE.

 Editor's note It is FFS whether we need to distinguish between UP and CP WT.

 The Flow Control function is applied when an E-RAB is configured to use WLAN and only for DL i.e. the flow control information is provided by the WT to the eNB for the eNB to control the downlink user data flow to the WT and to avoid that more than half the PDCP sequence number space is brought in flight.